-B. A character that is influenced or affected by more than one gene is called a .
+A. A character that is influenced or affected by more than one gene is called a character.
 Eye color, height, and skin color are examples of polygenic characters.
 Most characters are polygenic.

-C. Genes that have three or more possible alleles are said to have .
+B. Genes that have three or more possible alleles are said to have .
 Multiple alleles control the ABO blood groups (blood types) in humans.

-D. is a condition in which both alleles for the same gene are fully expressed.
-The genetics of human blood groups is an example of
+C. is a condition in which both alleles for the same gene are fully expressed.
+The genetics of human blood groups(above) is an example of codominance with multiple alleles

 XII.
-GENES AFFECTED BY THE ENVIRONMENT- Phenotype can be affected by conditions in the environment, such as nutrients and temperature.
+GENES AFFECTED BY THE ENVIRONMENT- Phenotype (how it looks) can be affected by conditions in the environment, such as nutrients and temperature.